amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 ```

 Before we can redirect, we need a controller with at least two different
 methods.
-Off we go then:
+Off we go with a ping pong example:

 ``` {.bash}
 $ rails generate controller Game ping pong